+Up to 6 stories/75 feet.
 Allows a variety of employment uses in a walkable, urban environment.
 Includes high-density corporate headquarters, research and development facilities, and offices.
 The intent of the designation is to attract corporate office buildings and business parks to locate in Ventura.
-Buildings may be up to 6 stories.